 Entry to the Master of Human Nutrition is by transfer from the Master of Nutrition and Dietetics.
 To be eligible to transfer to the Master of Human Nutrition, students must have successfully completed at least 54 units of Years 1 and 2 of the Master of Nutrition and Dietetics program.

 The Master of Human Nutrition is a two year postgraduate course which offers an alternative study pathway for students who commence the Master of Nutrition and Dietetics but elect not to complete that degree.
 It ensures that such students are not disadvantaged and can complete a Master’s degree, which can lead to careers in such areas as nutrition, public health, health education or health promotion.
 Alternatively, students completing a Master of Human Nutrition may progress to postgraduate research.
-Students who complete the Master of Human Nutrition will not qualify to practice as dietitians and will not be recognised as accredited practicing dietitians by the Dietitians’ Association of Australia.
-They may be eligible for Associate Membership of the Dietitians Association of Australia or registration with the Nutrition Society of Australia.
+Students who complete the Master of Human Nutrition will not qualify to practice as dietitians and will not be recognised as accredited practicing dietitians by the relevant professional body.
+They may be eligible for Associate Membership of the relevant professional body or registration with the Nutrition Society of Australia.